BRQL for custom fields

 Logical operations

-Logical operations evaluate conditions and return boolean or conditional values that can be used in dimensions and measures.
+Logical operations evaluate conditions and return boolean or conditional values.
+These are commonly used to create flags or conditional dimensions.

 Example: A dimension on the Product variants table that checks whether a variant is in stock and the related product is active.